RichWhitehead/Richard-Whitehead/README.md

 # My Cool Learning Journal

-Today I learned about growth mindset in a nutshell, growth mindset is a continual process throughout life.
+December 9, 2019 - First day of class kicked off with an introduction of the instructor Brian Nations.
+Then, we each class member gave an introduction stating their name, background, why they chose code fellows, and a brief fun fact about themselves.
+I learned about growth mindset in a nutshell, growth mindset is a continual process throughout life.
 In a world where things are always evolving you must continue to seek knowledge.

 ## Markdown